Olympic soccer gets off to violent and chaotic start as Morocco fans rush the field vs Argentina

 But not before a furious reaction from its fans who thought they’d been denied a critical win against one of international soccer's powerhouses.

-Objects were thrown and invading Morocco fans were tackled by security on the field at Stade Geoffroy-Guichard in Saint-Etienne after Medina appeared to tie the game 2-2.
+Objects were thrown and invading Morocco fans were tackled by security on the field at Stade Geoffroy-Guichard after Medina appeared to tie the game 2-2.

 There were images of some Argentina players flinching when what appeared to be a flare was thrown onto the field.
 Bottles and cups were strewn over the pitch by the time the game was paused.